 What it’s about: Galicia, the late 19th century.
-The unnamed male narrator dreams of being visited by a beautiful woman in a fur coat, who debates with him about the sexual power of women over men.
+The unnamed narrator dreams of being visited by a beautiful woman in a fur coat, who debates with him about the sexual power of women over men.
 He wakes up and goes to visit his friend Severin, a Galician nobleman who owns a painting of himself crouched submissively at the feet of a beautiful woman wrapped in furs.
 Severin reveals to the narrator his written account of an extended love affair with Wanda, a Russian noblewoman he met on holiday at a hotel in the mountains.
-Severin and Wanda quickly declare their love for each other, and Severin shares his desires to submit to a woman, citing historical and Biblical precedents for women’s dominance over men and his own childhood memories of being violently flogged by a fur-wearing aunt.
-Though Wanda initially complains that Severin has corrupted her, she participates eagerly in his fantasies, making him her servant and frequently binding him and flogging him with a whip, always dressed in her furs.
+Severin and Wanda quickly declare their love for each other, and he shares his desires to submit to a woman, citing historical and Biblical precedents for women’s dominance over men and his childhood memories of being violently flogged by a fur-wearing aunt.
+Though Wanda initially complains that Severin has corrupted her, she participates eagerly in his fantasies, making him her servant, and regularly binding him and flogging him with a whip, always dressed in her furs.
 Wanda persuades Severin to sign a contract declaring himself her slave and giving her permission to do anything to him she wishes, including killing him.
-The couple move to Florence, where Severin lives as her servant (renamed Gregor).
-Wanda commissions a handsome young German artist to paint her as “Venus in Furs” with Severin crouched at her feet.
-Wanda becomes progressively more brutal to Severin, and eventually takes another lover, a handsome Greek aristocrat whom she praises for his masculine (and dominant) nature.
-Severin begs Wanda to give up her lover and marry him instead; Wanda appears to agree, but tricks Severin and allows the Greek to flog him brutally while she watches.
-Severin releases himself from Wanda’s service and returns to Galicia for two years, caring for his dying father and eventually inheriting the family estate.
-He receives a letter from Wanda enclosing the painting.
+The couple move to Florence, where Severin lives as her servant ‘Gregor’.
+Wanda commissions an artist to paint her as “Venus in Furs” with Severin crouched at her feet.
+Wanda becomes progressively more brutal to Severin, and eventually takes another lover, a handsome Greek aristocrat whom she praises for his dominant nature.
+Severin begs Wanda to give up the Greek and marry him instead; Wanda appears to agree, but tricks Severin and allows the Greek to flog him brutally while she watches.
+Severin releases himself from Wanda’s service and returns to Galicia caring for his dying father and eventually inheriting the family estate.
+Two years later, he receives a letter from Wanda enclosing the painting.
 Severin tells the narrator that Wanda’s actions have “cured” him of his desire to be submissive.
 The story ends with Severin declaring that women are the enemies of men and that the sexes will only become companions when women become the equals of men in education and work.

 Why it’s a classic: In many ways, Venus in Furs is the ultimate “classic novel”: a book that’s commonly referenced in the culture (most recently as the inspiration for a Velvet Underground song) but that almost no one has actually read.
 It’s also a story that is inseparable from its author, due to the appropriation of his name by Richard von Kraft-Ebbing to describe the “perversion” of sexual submissiveness in his 1886 text Psychopathia Sexualis.
 Though Sacher-Masoch didn’t consent to the use of his name, it appears that his writings and sexual inclinations were already well-known: many of Kraft-Ebbing’s case histories in Psychopathia Sexualis are of patients who desire the sado-masochistic relationship described in Venus in Furs, or who reference Wanda as the ideal of a dominant woman.
 By all accounts, Venus in Furs is a very thinly veiled fictional account of Sacher-Masoch’s own sexual interests.
 The Wanda of the novel is named for his wife, who later published her own account of their marriage and her various efforts to satisfy his sexual desires.
 My Penguin Classics edition even publishes the text of Wanda and Leopold’s slave contract, worded almost identically to the contract signed by Wanda and Severin in the novella.
 Since its publication, Venus in Furs has never been out of print, despite frequent and prolonged censorship.
 It’s both endearing and a little creepy to think of generations of male masochists thumbing eagerly through contraband copies of this unashamedly dirty little book, seeking some external acknowledgement of their desires, and even the occasional woman leafing through the pages for tips on how to convincingly dominate and humiliate a man.